psevestre/openid-fapi/Financial_API_WD_CIBA.md

 ## 3. Terms and definitions

-For the purpose of this standard, the terms defined in RFC6749, RFC6750, RFC7636, OpenID Connect Core and OpenID Connect MODRNA Client initiated Backchannel Authentication Flow apply.
+For the purpose of this standard, the terms defined in RFC6749, RFC6750, RFC7636, OpenID Connect Core and OpenID Connect Client Initiated Backchannel Authentication Core apply.

 ## 4. Symbols and Abbreviated terms